idaholab/moose/modules/doc/content/finite_volumes.md

 BC residual contributions.
 We need to be able to provide information that doesn't exist and we need to make sure code doesn't try to access irrelevant or wrong information directly from the assembly, FEProblem, or other classes.
-For this reason, for FV objects, the convention has been established that objects should retrieve needed information from a face info object that is passed around.
+For this reason, among others, for FV objects the convention has been established for objects to retrieve needed information from a face info object that is passed around rather than retrieving binding references to the usual mesh-related data.
 If everyone gets needed information from this one place - it is easy to monitor when code may be doing the wrong thing.
 It also becomes a simple matter to provide volumes for non-existing cells and add features that require intercepting and modifying any face information objects need.

 ## Known Limitations/Issues